Public Health and Community Health Education Major - Bachelor of Science (BS)

 Public health education is the development of individual, group, institutional, community and systemic strategies to improve health knowledge, attitudes, skills and behavior.
 The purpose of public health education is to positively influence the health behavior of individuals and communities as well as the living and working conditions that influence their health.

 Public health education improves the health status of individuals, families, communities, states, and the nation.
 Public health education enhances the quality of life for all people and reduces premature deaths.
-By focusing on prevention, public health education reduces the costs (both financial and human) individuals, employers, families, insurance companies, medical facilities, communities, the state and the nation would spend on medical treatment.
+By focusing on prevention, public health education reduces the costs (both financial and human) individuals, employers, families, insurance companies, medical facilities, communities, the state, and the nation would spend on medical treatment.

 Students graduating with our public health and community health education degree have a strong foundation in public health and are skilled in the competencies identified by the Council on Education for Public Health (CEPH), an independent agency recognized by the U.S. Department of Education, to accredit schools of public health and public health programs.
-The BS-PHCHE program at the University of Wisconsin La Crosse is the only one of its kind in the University of Wisconsin System with national accreditation through CEPH.
+The BS-PHCHE program at the University of Wisconsin La Crosse is the only one of its kind in the Universities of Wisconsin with national accreditation through CEPH.
 The program, which was initially accredited thru CEPH in May 1992, was recently reaccredited thru CEPH until July 2027.

 The Public Health and Community Health Education Program prepares students for careers in county and state public health departments, private health agencies, hospitals, health clinics, community organizations, non-profit agencies, and with governmental agencies.
 Courses develop skills and knowledge in public health and administrative, program planning, implementation and evaluation, epidemiology, environmental health, national and global health issues, grant seeking, mental and emotional health, drug and alcohol, nutrition education, and theories of health behavior.